guptashraddha2016/Face-Recognition/README.md

 3. image File

 # Explaination
- Using Face Recognition Algorithm detect the face and create a bounding box around the face. and comapre both the images.
+ Using Face Recognition Algorithm detect the face and create a bounding box around the face and comapre both the images.
- If both the images are same then it will print True otherwise it will print False and also print the distance between the two faces on the test image in both condition.
+ If both the images are same then it will print True otherwise it will print False and also print the distance between the two faces on the test image in both condition .